Spark the Night Campaign Raising awareness of Parkinson's globally

 Every person’s experience is different, but some common symptoms of Parkinson’s are shaking, slow movement, stiffness, loss of balance and depression, anxiety, apathy, and sleep issues.

-Thank you to our Key Sponsor of Day One
+Thank you to our Major Sponsor

 We are grateful for all our funders and supporters who help us provide information, education and support to whānau living with Parkinson’s in Aotearoa New Zealand.

-Meet the speakers
+Meet the speaker

 No items found.